Mikulčice: Sights

 The main landmark of Mikulčice is the Church of the Assumption of the Virgin Mary.
 The original Gothic building from the mid-14th century was replaced by the current structure around 1500.
 In 1605 and 1683, the church burned down and was reconstructed.
 In the 1730s, it was rebuilt in the Baroque style, but the Gothic core has been preserved.

 The Mikulčice-Valy site is the main tourist attraction.
 It is freely accessible.
-It includes an exhibition with archeological finds from this area, administered by the Masaryk Museum in Hodonín.
+It includes an exhibition with archaeological finds from this area, administered by the Masaryk Museum in Hodonín.
 Since 1962, the site has been protected as a national cultural monument.